numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

 - These functions will be called with the exact same arguments that were passed into the NumPy function (i.e., ``dispatcher(*args, **kwargs)``), and should return an iterable of arguments to check for overrides.
-- Dispatcher functions are required to share the exact same positional and keyword arguments as the corresponding NumPy functions.
+- Dispatcher functions are required to share the exact same positional, optional and keyword-only arguments as their corresponding NumPy functions.
   Otherwise, valid invocations of a NumPy function could result in an error when calling its dispatcher.
 - Because default *values* for keyword arguments do not have ``__array_function__`` attributes, by convention we set all default argument values to ``None``.
 This reduces the likelihood of signatures falling out of sync, and minimizes extraneous information in the dispatcher.
   The only exception should be cases where the argument value in some way effects dispatching, which should be rare.
-- Additionally, dispatchers should be written to accept additional ``**`` arguments, even if these are not part of the NumPy function's signature.
-This allows additional implementation specific keyword arguments to be passed to NumPy functions, which should be ignored for dispatching purposes.

 An example of the dispatcher for ``np.concatenate`` may be instructive:

 .. code:: python

-    def _concatenate_dispatcher(arrays, axis=None, out=None, **ignored_kwargs):
+    def _concatenate_dispatcher(arrays, axis=None, out=None):
         for array in arrays:
             yield array
         if out is not None: